 Gender Stereotype is the assumption that all men will meet society’s definition of masculinity and all females will meet its definition of femininity.
 Crossdressers, drag queens, femme males, butch females don’t conform to this assumption.

-Heteronormativity is the assumption that everyone is heterosexual.
+Heteronormativity is the assumption that everyone is straight.
 The gay community and the bisexual community don’t conform to this assumption.

 Innumerable, longer names for the LGBT community exist—LGBTQIA, LGBT2Q+, for example—but the relationships between the letters and subcommunities they represent always stay the same.

-I’m happy to say that we’ve already discussed most of these subcommunities.
-Here are the 2 that got left out.
+I’m happy to say that we have already discussed most of these subcommunities.
+Here are the two that got left out.

 Queer is a label for anyone who is a part of the LGBT community, although it doesn’t reveal which subcommunity they belong to.
 This label has a long political history during which it’s meaning has kept evolving.
 Being queer also carries implications of being rebellious.